Looking for great French websites to support your language learning?

 However, unlike most of the websites listed above, Lingopie is not free but it won't break your bank.
 You can access all the movies (French, English, Spanish and Italian) and TV series for $12 a month if you subscribe to a monthly plan.
-Currently, they are offering a 50% discount on all annual plan subscriptions, which makes you pay only $5.99 per month for an individual subscription.
+Currently, they are offering up to 70% discount on subscriptions, which makes you pay only $5.99 per month for an individual yearly subscription.

 They also have a family and friends plan, giving you access to a shared option with up to 4 friends for only $99 a year during the current sale.

 In case you want to try out Lingopie before subscribing, they have a 7-days free trial that you can join and see by yourself if it's something that you would like to add to your learning resources.

 7. Italki -Affordable and ideal for conversational lessons

 Italki is a language learning platform, that connects language learners with teachers around the world.
 Classes are held 100% online.
 Italki has community tutors who are native speakers and professional teachers who are certified.
 It's the best plan for those who just want to have conversational lessons with native speakers at affordable rates.

 You can find tutors with rates as Low as 6 to $7 per hour., you just have to search on the platform.
 Italki's Review is available here.